How to do something

 finish

-The simulation can run, without any additional simulation constrain, for as long as is needed.
-The system is said to be equilibrated if the energy of the system fluctuates at some mean value.
+The simulation can run without any additional simulation constraints for as long as is needed.
+The system is said to be equilibrated if the energy of the system fluctuates around some mean (average) value.

-Once the system is sufficiently equilibrated, you can remove the temperature scaling in the NVE ensemble by resetting the equilibration steps:
+Once the system is sufficiently equilibrated, you can remove the temperature scaling in the NVE ensemble by resetting the value of time_equilibration (equilibration steps) to zero, e.g.:

-Since the MD steps is now larger than the equilibration steps, DL_POLY will no longer force a rescale of temperature on the system.
-A stable system should be able to maintain more or less the same temperature as before, even without the temperature rescale.
+Since the total number of MD steps (time_run or steps) is now larger than the number of equilibration steps, DL_POLY will no longer enforce temperature rescaling on the system.
+A stable system should be able to remain at more or less the same temperature as before, even without temperature rescaling.

 Warning

-Whenever you change the timestep value, do not use restart directive.
-Use restart noscale instead.
+Whenever you change the timestep value, do not use the restart continue (restart) directive, but use restart noscale instead.
 In other words, you can only change your timestep once for each simulation.
-Whenever you change the timestep value, you would need to start the simulation afresh.
-The restart noscale directive ensures the simulation starts from the begining, with the initial velocities of the system derived from the CONFIG file.
-Once the simulation is completed, it can continue on as usual by reverting to just restart.
+Whenever you change the timestep value, you will need to start the simulation afresh.
+The restart noscale directive ensures the simulation starts from the beginning with the initial velocities of the system derived from the CONFIG file.
+Once the simulation is complete, it can continue on as usual by using restart continue (restart).

 ensemble nvt berendsen 0.4

-Remember to use restart noscale to restart simulation and set the MD time back to zero.
-You can contrinue the simuation until the energy of the system fluctuates at some contant value over a period of time.
+Remember to use restart noscale to restart the simulation and set the MD time back to zero.
+You can continue the simuation until the energy of the system fluctuates around some contant value over a period of time.

 1. Running NPT equilibration (equilibrate system box)

-At this stage, the molecular configuration is properly equilibrated but not the system box.
-In the CONTROL file, you can change the ensemble and include the pressure directive as follows:
+At this stage, the molecular configuration is properly equilibrated but the system box might not be.
+In the CONTROL file, you can change the ensemble to NPT (constant pressure) and specify a target system pressure to automatically rescale the box size.
+For newer versions of DL_POLY, change the ensemble directives to:

 ensemble npt hoover 0.4 1.0

-Where the pressure is set to the atomspheric pressure.
-Remember to use restart noscale to restart simulation and set the MD time back to zero.
+for older versions.
+In both cases, the pressure is set to standard atomspheric pressure (101,325 Pa, equal to 0.001 kilo-atomspheres).
+Remember to use restart noscale to restart the simulation and set the MD time back to zero.

-TIP:If you get an error Messages like 128-132 that exceeds rcut, this may be due to large change in system box size.
-You can use cap or variable timestep directives to control the change.
+TIP:If you get an error messages stating that bond separations or diameters of angles, dihedrals or inversions exceed the cutoff distance, this may be due to large changes in the system box size.
+You can use force-capping or variable timestep directives (see above) to control box size changes.

 ^ GO TO TOP ^